What to Do in Portland| 36 Hours| The New York Times

 My favorite thing about Portland: Portland has amazing summers with warm sunny days and blissfully low humidity, great for floating down the rivers.
 Portland also has an abundance of fruits right at arm’s reach.
 I love exploring the neighborhoods and picking cherries, pears, plums, and berries straight off the branch.

-Jillian Sanford, MD
+Jillian Sanford, MD (she/her)

 Why Sleep?
 I enjoy being part of a multidisciplinary program that strives for excellence in teaching, research, and providing high quality care to patients.